 Author (Year) Definitions Langley et al (2018), Supply chain coordination defined as an art and science that involves the integration and flows of the three components in the supply chain pipeline that is: products, information and finance starting from the suppliers' supplier and ending with the ultimate consumer or the customers' customer.
 Assey (2015) Supply chain coordination is focused on the coordination and examining of the network within the supply chain for gaining a better cost saving and providing a better customer service.
-Ganeshan and Supply chain coordination define as a network or chain of facilities and Harrison, (2014) distribution options that execute the process of the obtainment of products, the transformation of these products into intermediate and finished goods, and the distribution of these finished goods to customers.
+Ganeshan and Harrison, (2014) Supply chain coordination define as a network or chain of facilities and distribution options that execute the process of the obtainment of products, the transformation of these products into intermediate and finished goods, and the distribution of these finished goods to customers.
 Christopher (2016) Supply chain coordination is focusing on both internal and external flow of processes and flows and like mentioned earlier, competition today is between supply chains rather than individual institutions.
-Li, (2017) defines Supply chain coordination as a strategic view of materials and distribution coordination that shows the benefits to the individual from the boost of performance of the supply chain as a whole through the lens of the business processes across functional and corporate borders supply chain coordination practices' is defined as "the set of activities undertaken D-1-1-1 (0016) by an institution to promote effective coordination of its supply chain" Donlon, (2016).
-Supply chain coordination practices as a multi-dimensional construct that Tan (2014). includes both upstream and downstream sides of the supply chain Taii (2014). used quality, purchasing, and customer relations to represent supply chain coordination practices, in their empirical study.
+Li, (2017) defines Supply chain coordination as a strategic view of materials and distribution coordination that shows the benefits to the individual from the boost of performance of the supply chain as a whole through the lens of the business processes across functional and corporate borders supply chain coordination practices' is defined as "the set of activities undertaken by an institution to promote effective coordination of its supply chain" Donlon, (2016).
+Supply chain coordination practices as a multi-dimensional construct that includes both upstream and downstream sides of the supply chain Tan (2014). used quality, purchasing, and customer relations to represent supply chain coordination practices, in their empirical study.
 Dawe (2017).
-Dawe (2004) point that, for effective supply chain coordination, a Dawe (2017). comprehensive effort for improvement in all of supply chain functions within a firm should be made, and, first of all, the focus of supply chain practices should shift from functional and independent to general and integrative.
+Dawe (2004) point that, for effective supply chain coordination, a comprehensive effort for improvement in all of supply chain functions within a firm should be made, and, first of all, the focus of supply chain practices should shift from functional and independent to general and integrative.
 Dave (2016).
-Supply chain coordination continues to be adopted by institutions as the , , medium for creating and sustaining a competitive advantage and points out that such a displacement is understandable considering the potential benefits of successful supply chain coordination (Koh et al., 2007) Supply chain coordination practices are defined as the set of activities undertaken by an institution to promote effective coordination of its supply chain such as the approaches applied in integration, managing and coordination of supply, demand and relationships in order to satisfy clients in an effective way Al-Shboul et al., Supply chain coordination comprises a group of individual functional (2017) entities, approaches, and practices for increasing the long-term competitive performance of individual firms and their supply chain overall by integrating the internal functions within the firm and also effectively relating them with the external functions of suppliers, manufacturers, distributors, customers and their other channel members https://damaacademia.com/ /dasjr/ FEB 2024 Pages: 01-34 Volume 9 Issue 2 (Attia and Eldin, It can be considered as the set of activities that taken place in an institute (2018) so that it can promote effective coordination of its supply chain.
-Sundram et al. Supply chain coordination requires more close integration of the firms internal functions and also external involvement with their suppliers customers, and other channel members to be highly competitive and to attain sustainable profitability growth.
-It can be possible to achieve this through the effective construction of various Supply chain coordination practices Min et al, (2016) (2001) suggested the foll integration of processes, more congruence, the same for maintaining long term repractices have various of enhance the performance nutually sharing of inform ocus in serving custom lationships.
-So that su limensions and perspe mation, cooperation, goal ners, and, building and pply chain coordination ctives which ultimately
+Supply chain coordination continues to be adopted by institutions as the medium for creating and sustaining a competitive advantage and points out that such a displacement is understandable considering the potential benefits of successful supply chain coordination (Koh et al., 2007) Supply chain coordination practices are defined as the set of activities undertaken by an institution to promote effective coordination of its supply chain such as the approaches applied in integration, managing and coordination of supply, demand and relationships in order to satisfy clients in an effective way Al-Shboul et al., (2017) Supply chain coordination comprises a group of individual functional entities, approaches, and practices for increasing the long-term competitive performance of individual firms and their supply chain overall by integrating the internal functions within the firm and also effectively relating them with the external functions of suppliers, manufacturers, distributors, customers and their other channel members https://damaacademia.com/ /dasjr/ FEB 2024 Pages: 01-34 Volume 9 Issue 2 (Attia and Eldin, (2018) It can be considered as the so that it can promote effe 1 Sundram et al. 2016) Supply chain coordinatic internal functions and a customers, and other ch attain sustainable profita through the effective cor- practices also external involvement annel members to be his ability growth.
+It can be nt with their suppliers, ighly competitive and to possible to achieve this Min et al, (2016) (2001) suggested the fol integration of processes, r congruence, the same for maintaining long term re practices have various of enhance the performance nutually sharing of inform ocus in serving custom elationships.
+So that su dimensions and perspe mation, cooperation, goal ners, and, building and pply chain coordination ctives which ultimately